Date of Degree

 Recommended Citation

 Defay, David Kay.
-"3D facial analysis: unaffected parents of individuals with cleft lip/palate." master's thesis, University of Iowa, 2011.
+"3D facial analysis: unaffected parents of individuals with cleft lip/palate."
+MS (Master of Science) thesis, University of Iowa, 2011.